Jiliohan/Jiliohan/README.md

 ## What I work on 🔧
 - Enterprise AI agents and applied AI systems
+- Product-led AI initiatives in complex organizations
+- Prototypes and proofs of concept to validate ideas early
-- Prototypes, proofs of concept, and UIs others can build on
+- UIs, workflows, and building blocks others can extend
+- Exploring how far you can get with just enough technology

 ## About me 🚀
 I work in consulting as a product manager, leading enterprise AI initiatives and helping build LINKIT’s business in the US.

-I use GitHub to explore ideas, prototype AI agents, and pressure-test product thinking through code.
+I use GitHub to explore my non-commercial ideas, prototype AI agents, and pressure-test product thinking through code.

-Most people overestimate how much technology is required and underestimate the human perspective.
-I aim to build human-centered products with just enough technology.

 If you want to hear how I think:
 - [Enterprise AI agents webinar](https://www.outsystems.com/webinars/agent-workbench-demo/)